60 daysMax B2B termsArt. 3(5) — unenforceable if exceeded

 Single-point-of-contact vs multi-agency arrangements

 Multi-agency.
 Separate local agencies in each debtor country, each with its own contract, pricing, and reporting cadence.
-Potential for lower contingency rates in specific markets where local specialists compete aggressively.
+Potential for lower contingency rates in specific markets.
 Administrative cost for the US creditor's AR team to coordinate multiple providers.

 Single-point-of-contact (SPOC).
 One agency with European footprint, one account manager, one contract covering all member states.
 Slightly higher headline contingency (typically 3–5 points above best-in-country rates) traded for consolidated reporting, unified escalation decisions, and a single invoicing relationship.